 ASU KERR HISTORY

 Louise Lincoln Kerr was a composer, violist and patron of the arts.
 She was born on April 24, 1892, in Cleveland, Ohio, and died December 10, 1977, at her ranch in Cottonwood, Arizona.
-She was the daughter of John C. Lincoln, an engineer and real estate tycoon.
+She was the daughter of John C. Lincoln, an inventor and engineer.
 Her mother taught her to play the piano at age 6 and violin at age 7, and she later learned to play and preferred the viola.
 In 1910, she attended Barnard College in New York, where she studied music composition.
 She left New York around 1913 in order to join the early Cleveland Symphony Orchestra, one of the first two women to join the orchestra.

 She married Peter Kerr (of Danish origin, his name originally spelled KJER), with whom she had eight children.
 In 1936, she and her family moved to Arizona for the health of one of her daughters, first living in Flagstaff and then in Phoenix.
 In Scottsdale, she bought 47 acres of land south of Lincoln Drive (was named for her father, who built Camelback Inn) with the dream of establishing an artists’ colony and retreat for professional and promising musicians, artists and writers.